paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 -   adaptation of a mission profile as defined in {numref}`eee_4_3_1` with some specificities of the space applications such as thermal management by conduction, cyclic variations of temperature, level of humidity and vibrations in space;

--   use of the reliability models built for each technology of EEE components based on the Physics of Failure with some adaptations described in {numref}`eee_4_3_4` each component model; the preferred use is the part stress method as described in the section.
+-   use of the reliability models built for each technology of EEE components based on the {term}`Physics of Failure <Physics of failure>` with some adaptations described in {numref}`eee_4_3_4` each component model; the preferred use is the part stress method as described in the section.

 -   consideration of the process during the phases of development, integration into the equipment, integration into the satellite and operations by evaluating a process factor as defined in {numref}`eee_4_3_2_1`.